mauricioabreu/golings/README.md

 First, you need to have `go` installed.
 You can install it by visiting the [Go downloads page](https://go.dev/dl/)

-There are two ways to install
+There are two ways to install `golings`

 ### go install